Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 The Helix Midnight rates 4.5 stars out of 5 on Helix’s website.
 The main negative is that reviewers tend to find it too soft for their liking and feel as though they’re sinking.
 But overall, users say they’re getting a great nights’ sleep and some pain relief.

 Want more details?
-Read our full Helix Midnight mattress review or explore our picks for the best mattresses for side sleepers.
+Read our full Helix Midnight mattress review or explore our picks for the best mattresses of this year.

 Material